jeroen/slides/index.md

 - Statistics and statisticians becoming more accessible is accompanied by interoperability of statistical software.
 -->

+### Current developments:

   - Integrate with upcoming technology
   - Big data, vizualization
   - Specialized applications
-  - Real-time analysis on live data
+  - Real time analysis and pipelines

+### Near future

   - Internet based data management
-  - Web based scientific collaboration
+  - Scientific collaboration
-  - Online analysis and pipelines
   - Transparency and reproducibility
   - Learning and teaching

 ---